shirashko/Projects-in-C-and-C-languages/README.md

 - Exercise 5 - Movie Recommender » A program that suggests the best movie option for a user based on their preferences.

-- Exercise 6 - HashMap & Dictionary » A custom implementation to the HashMap & Dictionary data structures in C++
+- Exercise 6 - HashMap & Dictionary » An implementation of HashMap and Dictionary data structures in C++.

 ### Contributing
 You are invited to submit pull requests.